This super simple gluten-free coconut candy recipe is the perfect no-bake recipe for special occasions.

 Easy Gluten-Free Coconut Candy Bites Recipe

-This super simple gluten-free coconut candy recipe is the perfect no-bake recipe for special occasions.
-Not only is it the perfect treat for holidays like Valentine’s Day or Christmas, but it also makes a beautiful homemade gift.
+Not only is this the perfect treat for holidays like Valentine’s Day or Christmas, but it also makes a beautiful homemade gift.

 It’s also the perfect make-ahead treat to store for when those sugar cravings hit!